googlegenomics/readthedocs/docs/source/use_cases/compute_principal_coordinate_analysis/index.rst

 `Principal Coordinate Analysis <http://occamstypewriter.org/boboh/2012/01/17/pca_and_pcoa_explained/>`_ counts the number of variants two samples have in common.
 These counts are then placed into an ``NxN`` matrix where ``N`` is the number of samples in the dataset.
-The matrix is centered, scaled, and then the first to principal components are computed for each invididual.
+The matrix is centered, scaled, and then the first two principal components are computed for each invididual.

 See the `Data Analysis using Google Genomics codelab <https://github.com/googlegenomics/codelabs/blob/master/R/1000Genomes-BRCA1-analysis/AllModalitiesDemo.md#cluster-computing>`_ for an example that makes use of the results of this analysis run upon `1,000 Genomes`_.

-Both `Google Cloud Dataflow`_ and `Apache Spark`_ implementations of each are available.
+Both `Google Cloud Dataflow`_ and `Apache Spark`_ implementations are available.

 Dataflow
 --------